python/cpython/Doc/c-api/typeobj.rst

    An optional pointer to a function that returns the next item in an iterator, or raises :exc:`StopIteration` when the iterator is exhausted.
-Its presence normally signals that the instances of this type are iterators (although classic instances always have this function, even if they don't define a :meth:`__next__` method).
+Its presence normally signals that the instances of this type are iterators.

    Iterator types should also define the :attr:`tp_iter` function, and that function should return the iterator instance itself (not a new iterator